dagonaut/trophy/bellmead/brindlewood bay/Campaign Notes & Clues.md

 Ulix Sandow - Hazel's nephew (Mythic Hammer, Philosoplex) Hammer Hartigan
 Earthshaker - Clayton Barbosa (The Ungovernable)
-The Peacock
+The Peacock-Has cans on Rose
 Star Swinger--Detective Sam Cooper!
 Mister Proper-Algernon P Willoby Smithe

 ##### Clues:
 * A revolver with one of his signature red hairs.  (gun was in his shorts)
-* Slam Chowder
+* Slam Chowder --handbills for a show
 * VOID: Wrestling figure with a knot of red hair around its throat
-* Gauntlet League Wrestling scouting reports in the victim's hand
+* Gauntlet League Wrestling scouting reports in the victim's handwriting
-* VOID: a wrestler wears a crimson mask
+* VOID: a wrestler wears a crimson mask (blood)
 * A kid found some pictures, they were compromising.
 * Barbosa's keys in a suspect's bag
 * Pregnancy test in the RV
 * Appraisal for the Championship belt
 * Medications and stuff
+* VOID: crowd chanting (purple eyeless wow)
+* Book of knots
+* VOID: life struggles with dead
+* VOID: severed leg

+---
+### Tea Time (7)

+Latisha - Tilly's friend
+Eva Cole - proprietor
+Phoenix Cole - male proprietor
+Sam Cooper - is here and baking
+Percy Underwood - waiter/bellhop/whatever... the employee, cosplayer (sherlock holmes today) Mrs. Carfax - she's a permanent resident
+Damien Swallow - property guy
+Laura Sanchez - crime podcaster
+Mr. Proper - is here.

+#### Clues:
+* photo of woman hanging out a window with a gun (Mrs. Carfax)
+* a mortar and pistil with nightshade and other poison
+* shorthand book LYTTON
+* VOID: purple on the beach -- Latisha has seen some weird shit; Laura Sanchez brought her here.
+Magic affair on beach.
+Purple fire.
-*
+* Whack ass scarecrow/dead body.
+* Weird other passports for Eva & Phoenix